KarelZe/thesis/references/obsidian/chapters/🪛feature_engineering.md

 x'' &= \cos\left(\frac{2\pi x}{86400} \right)
 \end{aligned}
 $$
-<mark style="background: #BBFABBA6;">TODO: make formula generic to for date, month, hour etc.  Put into a broader scope.</mark>
+<mark style="background: #BBFABBA6;">TODO: make formula generic to for date, month, hour etc.  Put into a broader scope. -> See Kuhn?</mark>
 ^773161

 This cyclic continous enconding, has the effect of preserving temporal proximity, as shown in Figure [[#^278944]].
 As visualized for dates, the month's ultimo and the next month's first are close to each other in the individual features and on the unit circle. [^3]